 - This is a selective admissions program students must be admitted to the program before taking RTT courses.
-See the selective admissions page for more information regarding admission, progression, and graduation. - To be admitted to the program, students must place into MAT 085 (or complete MAT 071, MAT 081, or MAT 095 with grade C or higher) within the past two years, and must place into ENG 101, college level reading (83 or above on ACT COMPASS exam). - A selective admission score of 2.2 or above must be attained to be considered for admission. - TOEFL iBT requirements in reading, listening, speaking, and writing are as follows: 18-20-26-21. - For progression and graduation students are required to maintain a grade of C (75%) or higher in all RTT and BIO courses, maintain a 2.2 minimum PGPA, and must adhere to the Parkland College Code of Conduct and the AARC Statement of Ethics and Professional conduct.
+See the selective admissions page for more information regarding admission, progression, and graduation. - To be admitted to the program, students must place into MAT 085 or MAT 098 (or complete MAT 071, MAT 072, or MAT 081 with grade C or higher) within the past two years, and must place into ENG 101 and college level reading. - A selective admission score of 2.2 or above must be attained to be considered for admission. - TOEFL iBT requirements in reading, listening, speaking, and writing are as follows: 18-20-26-21. - For progression and graduation, students are required to maintain a grade of C (75%) or higher in all program courses, maintain a 2.2 minimum PGPA, and must adhere to the Parkland College Code of Conduct and the AARC Statement of Ethics and Professional conduct.
 Students are also required to pass both the classroom and skills lab portions to pass a course. - Clinical rotations may be denied if seasonal flu vaccine is refused. - Students transferring in BIO 121 and BIO 122 credit that does not include a cadaver lab must take BIO 162 and BIO 163.
 Parkland accepts the equivalent BIO courses from students transferring from Heartland Community College, Lake Land College, Danville Area Community College, and Richland College. - Nontraditional schedules are required to complete some clinical and professional assignments.
 Clinical assignments are made by program faculty based on clinical site availability and the need to balance patient case mix with the CoARC requirements for clinical education.
-Students may be required to travel up to 75 miles from the Parkland campus.
+Students may be required to travel up to 100 miles from the Parkland campus.

-55 •

-FALL SPRING SUMMER
+-

-1st Semester 2nd Semester
+FALL 1st Semester SPRING 2nd Semester SUMMER

 RTT 130 RTT 133 RTT 136

 RTT 131 RTT 134 RTT 137

 RTT 132 RTT 135

 BIO 121 RTT 151

 BIO 122

 ENG 101

 FALL SPRING

 3rd Semester 4th Semester

 RTT 212 RTT 214

 RTT 213 RTT 217

 RTT 215 PSY 101

 BIO 123 Soc/Beh Sci or

 ENG 102 Hum/FA elec

 PHI 100

-Required Program Courses (41 hours) Cr.
-Hrs.
-RTT 130 Respiratory Therapy I.....4 RTT 131 RTT 132 Respiratory Therapy II4 RTT 133 Clinical Practicum I.....1 RTT 134 Respiratory Therapy III4 RTT 135 Respiratory Therapy IV4 Clinical Practicum II 1.5 RTT 136 Advanced Ventilation3 RTT 137 Respiratory Therapy V......3 RTT 151 RTT 212 Respiratory Therapy VI3 RTT 213 RTT 214 Clinical Practicum IV2 RTT 215 Respiratory Therapy VIII3 RTT 217
+j i i i i i i i i i i

+RTT 130 Respiratory Therapy I4

+RTT 131 Respiratory Science3

+RTT 132 Respiratory Therapy II4

+RTT 133 Clinical Practicum I1

+RTT 134 Respiratory Therapy III4

+RTT 135 Respiratory Therapy IV4

+RTT 136 Clinical Practicum II 1.5

+RTT 137 Advanced Ventilation3

+RTT 151 Respiratory Therapy V3

+RTT 212 Clinical Practicum III

+RTT 213 Respiratory Therapy VI3

+RTT 214 Clinical Practicum IV2

+RTT 215 Respiratory Therapy VII

+RTT 217 Respiratory Therapy VIII